Posted September 3rd, 2007 at 4:48 pm by Dan Musick

 Here are two examples.

-At DDM Garage Doors we go to great lengths helping customers find the right garage door springs that will balance their garage doors as nearly perfectly as possible.
+At DDM Garage Doors, we go to great lengths helping customers find the right garage door springs that will balance their garage doors as nearly perfect as possible.
 We don’t apologize for asking you to jump through hoops to order from us.

 We have records of hundreds of garage doors with their weights gathered from 28 years of replacing garage door springs.
 Any information you can get from your garage door will be helpful.